tytydraco/yessleep/out/No_Women_in_BlackwoodPart_1.md

 And I knew, with the certainty of a nightmare you can’t shake, that I wasn’t leaving the library until I found it.

 The library looked different at night.
-During the day, it was a sad, aging building — yellowed windows, a leaky roof, the kind of place teachers forced you to visit for book reports.
+During the day it was a sad, aging building — yellowed windows, a leaky roof, the kind of place teachers forced you to visit for book reports.
 But now, in the wash of moonlight, it seemed older, almost ancient, like it had been here long before the town itself.

 Shadows stretched across the carpet, long and warped.
 The air was damp, thick with the scent of salt and rot, as though the sea had crept in and settled among the shelves.

 My shoes crunched over broken glass as I moved, every sound too loud, bouncing off the high ceiling.
-I didn’t dare breathe too heavily.
+I didn’t dare breathe too heavy.
 My cuts stung with every step, warm blood soaking through my shirt.

 And underneath it all, the whisper.